jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Shared responsibility by empowering all teams with access and information

 {{% note %}}
-**Shared Responsibility Supported by DevEx:** A well-designed DevEx environment supports the principle of shared responsibility by empowering all team members with access to the tools and information they need to contribute across the entire software lifecycle.
+**Shared Responsibility** brings empowerment to all team members with access to the tools and information they need to contribute across the entire software lifecycle.
 This includes giving developers access to deployment and monitoring tools, enabling operations to participate in early stages of design and planning, and ensuring that everyone has the skills and knowledge to contribute to quality assurance, security, and performance optimization.
 By democratizing access to tools and information, DevEx encourages a culture where everyone feels ownership of the product and is motivated to contribute to its success.
-{{% /note %}}

----

-{{< slide background="/images/slides/38-devex-integ-devops-principles.jpg" background-opacity="1" >}}

-{{% note %}}
-By integrating DevEx with these core DevOps principles, organizations can build more cohesive, agile, and effective teams that are better equipped to meet the demands of modern software development.
-This mix is not only improving the workflow and productivity but also enhancing the overall quality of the software delivered, ultimately benefiting the end-users.
 {{% /note %}}

 ---